silliman/fabric-lab-IBM-Z/lab1.rst

 **Step 2.25:** There was a bunch of output from the prior step I didn’t show, but if your install works, you should feel pretty good about the output from this command::

  root@ubuntu16045:~# docker-compose --version
-docker-compose version 1.22.0, build f46880f
+ docker-compose version 1.23.2, build 1110ad0

-**Note:** If the version of Docker Compose shown in your output differs from what is shown here, that's okay.
+**Note:** If the version of Docker Compose shown in your output differs from what is shown here, that's okay, as long as it is at least 1.13 or higher.

 **Step 2.26:** Leave root behind and become a normal user again::